whyvez/auth0-angular/README.md

 This will perform the "Forgot your password" flow.
 If you're using `auth0.js` it will send the email to confirm the password change.
 [See the documentation here](https://github.com/auth0/auth0.js#change-password-database-connections)
-If you're using `auth0-widget.js`, it will open the widget in the reset password mode.
+If you're using `auth0-lock.js`, it will open the widget in the reset password mode.
 It can receive in that case the same parameters as the `signin` method.

 This method receives 2 extra parameters to handle the success and failure callbacks similar to `signin`.

 #### auth.signout()

 This signouts the user.
 Deletes the token from the client storage.

+#### auth.authenticate(profile, idToken[, accessToken, state, refreshToken])

+If you stored the user's Profile and tokens and want to authenticate the user without making him login again, you can call this method.

+You can read more about this subject in [this article]();

 #### auth.profile